dapr/components-contrib/configuration/git/README.md

 ### `agentYaml`

+A convenience mode for repos that store agent definitions as YAML/JSON.
 Each `*.yaml`, `*.yml`, or `*.json` file is parsed as a flat top-level map.
 Each top-level field becomes a key prefixed by the filename stem with directory separators replaced by `_`. **Non-YAML/JSON files in scope cause